arlbibek/windows-ahk/README.md

 Copyright © Bibek Aryal.
 All rights reserved.

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/arlbibek/windows-ahk/blob/master/LICENSE) file for details.
+This project is licensed under the **GNU GPLv3** - see the [LICENSE](https://github.com/arlbibek/windows-ahk/blob/master/LICENSE) file for details.

 ---